bitboxer/manpages/README.md

 This plugin will add man pages support to ruby gems.
-Instead of adding a new command like [gem-man](https://github.com/defunkt/gem-man) it will try to copy the files to place that the `man` command can find.
+Instead of adding a new command like [gem-man](https://github.com/defunkt/gem-man) it will try to link the files to place that the `man` command can find.

 With rvm it works out of the box, but sadly this means that for rbenv we need to add hooks that modify the `MANPATH` depending on the ruby version